-Web-based Remote Surveillance of Temperature and Security
+Web-based Remote Surveillance of Temperature + Humidity and Security

 The iSE environmental monitor provides Web-based remote surveillance of environmental conditions in critical HVAC applications such as computer server rooms, clean rooms, laboratories, museums, warehouses, or any remote facility.
-View and record Temperature on two independent thermocouple channels, over an Ethernet network or the Internet with no special software-just a Web browser.
+View and record Temperature, Relative Humidity and Dew Point over an Ethernet network or the Internet with no special software-just a Web browser.

-EMAIL ALARMS -- The device can trigger an alarm if temperature goes above or below a set point that you determine.
+EMAIL ALARMS -- The device can trigger an alarm if temperature or humidity goes above or below a set point that you determine.
 Your alarm can be sent by email to a single user or to a group distribution list, including text messages to cell phones and PDA's.